joejag/techblog/_posts/2018-02-01-two-line-budget.md

       url: '/2016/anti-if-the-missing-patterns.html'
 ---

-Somewhere right now a developer is putting comments into their test case.
+Somewhere right now a developer is adding comments into their test case.

 It's admirable.
 It's a desire to improve the readability of their code.